WHRI Work Experience Programme

 - Learn about the running of clinical trials and interact with clinical trial patients

 - Demonstrations of clinical measurements of blood pressure, blood flow and ultrasound of the heart

 - Meet staff from the Barts Charity, and learn how, through their funding schemes, research and innovative healthcare initiatives which improve patient care are supported

 Checking patient history gave me an insight into the life of a doctor.

 For: Year 12-13 Sixth form or college students

-Location: William Harvey Research Institute, Barts and The London School of Medicine and Dentistry, Queen Mary University of London, Charterhouse Square Campus, London, EC1M 6BQ
+Location: William Harvey Research Institute, Barts and the London School of Medicine and Dentistry, Queen Mary University of London, Charterhouse Square, London, EC1M 6BQ

 GCSE's: Double or Triple Science (BB or above) and Mathematics (B or above)

 A-levels: All applicants must be studying a Science or Maths subject at A-level (or equivalent)

 Please return your Application and Equal Opportunities Monitoring Form to Ade Alele at email@example.com by 5pm on Monday 20th June.